Break time at SocialDevCamp East

 Anyways, SocialDevCamp East is pretty informative.
 While I seem to be oblivious to the fact that I’m learning anything, I found the discussions quite entertaining and kept my attention.
-I found out that the guy in charge of infrastructure at Seesmic is here and discovered that programming for the semantic web is quite complex and prefer the designer view of creating websites and applications.
-Unfortunately this barcamp-style unconference has fallen into the same plight as Podcamp DC – there are sessions that I wanted to attend, but did not want to adhere to the “two feet” policy.
+I found out that the guy in charge of infrastructure at Seesmic is here and discovered that programming for the semantic web is quite complex and prefers the designer view of creating websites and applications.
+Unfortunately, this barcamp-style unconference has fallen into the same plight as Podcamp DC – there are sessions that I wanted to attend, but did not want to adhere to the “two feet” policy.
 It seems that there was a session on microblogging et al and unfortunately (?)
-I was enthralled by the open-discussion that took place with Dr. Henry Chen on semantic web – which I thought was very related to how search engines are probably approaching web 3.0.
+I was enthralled by the open discussion that took place with Dr. Henry Chen on the semantic web — which I thought was very related to how search engines are probably approaching Web 3.0.

 More to come…much later…